 You need to know the best nesting materials for your rollaway nest box.
 With plenty of materials available out there, it can be challenging when it comes to choosing the best ones.
 But that should not worry you anymore now that we have narrowed our search.

-- Here are a few high-quality materials that you can use in your nesting box.
+Here are a few high-quality materials you can use in your nesting box.

 Straw: This is another example of affordable and readily available materials for your nesting box.
 Apart from that, the straw stands out as one of the most favorite materials.
 You can purchase then from your local farm storms or other farmers.

-- Pine needles: One advantage about these materials is that you can acquire.
+Pine needles: One advantage of these materials is that you can acquire them.
 You can get these free from local sources.
 Make sure you choose the softer ones.

-- Leaves: You can take advantage of their abundance to make your flock comfortable and happy.
+Leaves: You can use their abundance to make your flock comfortable and happy.
 You can collect these in the fall season in most communities.

 What makes a rollaway nest box better for your hens?